RolandasD/SamogitianChronicle/docs/culture/religion.md

 # Religion & Holy Sites
-_To be expanded with clergy, relics, and rites._
+_To be expanded with clergy, relics, saints, and syncretic rites._